mateusz0909/SKU_lookup/README.md

 # SKU Lookup Tool

-This simple Chrome extension tool allows interal users in Pathfinder23 search for products in Synthrone Browser faster and more elegant manner.
+This simple Chrome extension tool allows interal users in Pathfinder23 search for products in Synthrone Browser faster and in a more elegant manner.
 ## Tech Stack

 **Client:** JS, CSS, HTML